cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 Finds and binds a free unit of the given type.
 When such a unit is found, it is flagged by the given initial flag.
 The function doesn't return until a free unit of the given type can be found.
-The function prints status information about the search onto a message block - one of two messages:
+The function prints status information about the search onto a message block—one of two messages:

-- `No unit of type <unit type> found.` when no unit of given type exists,
+- `No unit of type <unit type> found.` when no unit of the given type exists,
-- `Looking for a free <unit type>...` when units of given type exist, but none is free to use.
+- `Looking for a free <unit type>...` when units of the given type exist, but none is free to use.

 **Inputs and outputs:**

 - `message`: message block to receive status information about the search.
-- `preface`: additional text to output before the status message, e.g. description of the processor.
+- `preface`: additional text to output before the status message, e.g., description of the processor.
 - `unit_type`: type of the unit: `@flare`, `@mono`, `@poly` etc. Can be a variable.
-- `initial_flag`: initial flag to set to he freshly bound unit.
+- `initial_flag`: initial flag to set to the freshly bound unit.
 - Returns the freshly bound unit.

 The function doesn't use units that are controlled by a player or a different processor.